Tips for Securing your Salt Organisation

 Salt will provide a downloadable desktop app that uses your key material to move your funds from Salt accounts to any digital asset address of the Owner’s choosing.
 It is offered to ensure owners cannot be frozen out of their funds should Salt go dark.

-This desktop application will allow Owners to bypass all Policies in order to move funds to a non-Salt account.
+This desktop application will allow signers to bypass all Policies in order to move funds to a non-Salt account.
 It is not for day-to-day usage.
 This desktop application is completely independent of Salt.
 The app will operate on a local computer independent from the Salt platform.

 What if the cryptographic protocol goes dark?